 Candidates must pay a fee of £110.00 for an EOR.
 If the results following the EOR are higher, £110.00 of your fee will be refunded to you.
 If the results are not higher, there will be no refund.

-If you wish to have your test re-marked, please contact email@example.com to find out what documents you will need to provide.
+If you wish to have your test re-marked, please contact firstname.lastname@example.org to obtain an Enquiry on Results form.

 You are only issued with one Test Report Form.
 However, if your Test Report Form never arrives in the post to your address or you lose your TRF from a test taken less than two years ago, please contact email@example.com for further information.